 Do you know which of your most recent projects generated the most profit after expenses?
-Are you sure that each project not only generated income but covered its share of overhead as well?
+Are you sure each project not only generated income but covered its share of overhead?

-A clear, well-organized record of your project expenses is vital if you want to guide your business toward more profitable sales—and avoid expensive mistakes.
+A clear, well-organized record of your project expenses is vital if you want to guide your business toward more profitable sales and avoid costly mistakes.
 Knowing the true costs and profitability of each project empowers you to make good decisions and improve your bottom line.

 The right tracking system should:

-Accountants classify project management expenses in two ways: direct vs. indirect and fixed vs. variable.
+Let's explore two common ways of classifying project expenses: direct vs. indirect and fixed vs. variable.

 The first classification deals with whether the expense is directly related to the project or not.
-Direct project costs are pretty straightforward, but business owners often neglect indirect costs—which can result in unprofitable sales or even unexpected losses.
+Direct project costs are pretty straightforward, but business owners often neglect indirect costs — which can result in unprofitable sales or unexpected losses.

 This is the most obvious category of project expenses because these costs are directly tied to the project itself.
-For instance, you may need to travel to meet with the client, buy special software, or hire an outside contractor in order to complete the project.
-Some direct project costs can be passed along to the client as expenses, while others are built into the base price or hourly rate.
+For instance, you may need to travel to meet with a client, buy special software or hire an outside contractor.
+Some direct project costs can be passed along to the client as expenses, while others are built into your base price or hourly rate.

 Examples of direct costs for different types of projects include: